Surf Fishing Gear and Tackle

 Big spotfin, guitars, bat rays and leopard sharks can all easily snap 8-10-pound test either on that initial run, the set, or even the beaching process.
 I’ve hooked into 5-foot leopards on 10-pound test on sand crabs, so, in my mind, you want to be ready for those guys.

 You want that balance between a heavier pound-test and a good amount of line on your reel.
-Usually, with spotfin, corbina, and all other light tackle species, you’re spool capacity won’t be tested, but it certainly might be if you get a big guitar, bat ray, or leopard.
+Usually, with spotfin, corbina, and all other light tackle species, you’re spool capacity won’t be tested, but it certainly might be if you get a big guitar, bat ray, or leopard shark.
 That 15-pound test mark is the perfect balance of enough line and a heavy enough pound-test.
-With a cast of about 20 to 40-yards, this should leave you with at least 80-yards to work with and that’s perfect.
+With a cast of about 20 to 30-yards, this should leave you with at least 80-yards to work with and that’s perfect.

 Leader Line